Lakewood, Ohio: Government

 Lakewood is governed by an elected mayor and elected council.
 The council has seven members, with four members representing wards in the city and the other three are at-large council members.
 Once politically dominated by New England Republicans, Lakewood has become a center for the progressive wing of the Democratic Party in Ohio.
 It was a stronghold of support for former Congressman Dennis Kucinich, and in the 2016 Democratic presidential primary, its voters strongly backed Bernie Sanders.
 The city is currently represented in the U.S. House of Representatives by Shontel Brown (OH-11, D).
 In the Ohio General Assembly it is represented by Nickie Antonio (D) in the State Senate and by Michael Skindell in the (D) State House.

 Notable former mayors include Anthony Sinagra (1978 – 1990), Madeline Cain (1996 – 2003), and Ed FitzGerald (2008 – 2010).

 Education

 Public schools

-The City of Lakewood Public School System is managed by a directly elected school board.
+The Lakewood City School District is managed by a directly elected school board.
 The Lakewood City Schools was rated as having "Continuous Improvement" by the Ohio Department of Education in 2013.
 Lakewood rebuilt or renovated the city's high school, two middle schools and seven elementary schools in a process completed in 2017.
 The investment was the first major school building program in Lakewood since 1920.
 The school system is one of the largest employers in the city of Lakewood.